| |

 Lake Skadar entrance fee

-When you visit Lake Skadar you will need to pay a fee for most activities that take place on the lake, for example boat tours and kayaking.
-The entrance fee for Lake Skadar in 2025 is €5 per day.
+Lake Skadar is part of Lake Skadar National Park, so you’ll usually need to pay the national park entrance fee for activities on the lake, including boat tours and kayaking.
+The Lake Skadar National Park entrance fee in 2026 is €5 per day.

 Things to do around Lake Skadar